bcraig83/beehive/README.md

 A little sample application that highlights a few testing concepts in dot net core.
-First off, we are using the 'real' dependency graph for testing the application, and then only replacing the 'boundaries'.
+First off, we are using the 'real' dependency graph for testing the application, and then only replacing the 'boundaries' with stubs or mocks.
 This makes this testing strategy much more resilient to refactoring.

 Some features include: